Building an agent? Use the SDK.

 Shrinks chat history and code context before sending it to your LLM.
 100K tokens compress in under 2 seconds.
 50-70% reduction.
 Every surviving line is byte-for-byte identical to the original.The optional

 query parameter makes compression much better.
 It tells the model what the user is about to ask, so query="auth middleware" keeps auth code and drops DB setup.1M token context window.
-You can compress entire repositories in a single call.Full guide →Common gotchas
+You can compress entire repositories in a single call.Full guide →Router: how it works

 My agent rewrites the whole file instead of using edit snippets